WebberZone/top-10/readme.txt

 == Changelog ==

+= 1.6.1 =
+* Turned the credit option to false by default.
+This setting won't effect current users.
+* Turned off borders on post thumbnails.
+You can customise the CSS class "tptn_thumb" to style the post thumbnail.
+* The plugin will now display a list of changes in the WordPress Admin > Plugins area whenever an update is available
+* Fixed: Display of caching plugin compliant daily top posts lists

 = 1.6 =
 * Added: Added support for excerpts and detection of first image in the post